Data Sharing

 Your patient record is held securely and confidentially on our practice computer system.
 You can read more about this in our 'How we handle your data' leaflet.

-Two schemes (one local and one national) are now in place to enable electronic sharing of certain elements of your medical record, should you require treatment in another NHS healthcare setting such as an out of county A&E Department or a local hospital.
-You must give, or withold, your consent to both of these systems before your registration can be competed.
-This can be done by completing and returning the choice form
+Two schemes (one national and one local) are now in place to enable electronic sharing of certain elements of your medical record, should you require treatment in another NHS healthcare setting such as an out of county A&E Department or a local hospital.

 General Practice Data for Planning and Research (GPDfPR)